 Looking for a business loan with a fair interest rate and low APR?

-- One low closing fee: 6.99% of the total loan amount for microloans, and 5% for small business loans.
-No other fees apply.
-This results in a low APR.
+- One low closing fee: from 5% to 6.99% of the total loan amount, this results in a low APR

 - No collateral required